w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 those functions are called from the outside of the blockchain interface, in Polkadot's terms any action that involves a dispatchable function is an [extrinsic](./learn-extrinsics.md).
-Extrinsics are calls coming from the _outside_ of the blockchain interface that (if successfully executed) invoke some changes in the _inside_ of a blockchain, the blockchain's state.
+Extrinsics are calls coming from the _outside_ of the blockchain interface that (if successfully executed) invoke some changes in the _inside_ of the blockchain's state.
 An extrinsic is always directed to a specific function within a particular pallet (or module).

 For example, the `balances.transferKeepAlive` extrinsic is directed to the `transferKeepAlive`